deanlandolt/bytewise/README.md

 These specific structures can be used to serialize the vast majority of javascript values in a way that can be sorted in an efficient, complete and sensible manner.
 Each value is prefixed with a type tag, and we do some bit munging to encode our values in such a way as to carefully preserve the desired sort behavior, even in the precense of structural nested.

-For example, negative numbers are stored as a different *type* from positive numbers, with its sign bit stripped and its bytes inverted to ensure numbers with a larger magnitude come first. `Infinity` and `-Infinity` can also be encoded -- they are *nullary* types, encoded using just their type tag., same with `null` and `undefined`, and the boolean values `false`, `true`, . `Date` instances are stored just like `Number` instances, but as in indexeddb, `Date` sorts after `Number` (including `Infinity`). `Buffer` data can be stored in the raw, and is sorted before `String` data.
+For example, negative numbers are stored as a different *type* from positive numbers, with its sign bit stripped and its bytes inverted to ensure numbers with a larger magnitude come first. `Infinity` and `-Infinity` can also be encoded -- they are *nullary* types, encoded using just their type tag., same with `null` and `undefined`, and the boolean values `false`, `true`, . `Date` instances are stored just like `Number` instances, but as in IndexedDB, `Date` sorts after `Number` (including `Infinity`). `Buffer` data can be stored in the raw, and is sorted before `String` data.
 Then come the collection types -- `Array`, `Object`, along with the additional types defined by es6: `Map` and `Set`.
 We can even serialize `Function` values, reviving them in an isolated [Secure ECMAScript](https://code.google.com/p/es-lab/wiki/SecureEcmaScript) context where they can't do anything but calculate.

 ## Unsupported Structures